-The South Downs National Park is a vibrant place with nature everywhere, for everyone, where wildlife flourishes, clean water flows and the dark night skies are filled with stars.
+The South Downs National Park is a vibrant place with nature everywhere, for everyone, where wildlife flourishes, clean water flows and stars fill the dark night skies.
 The landscape is adapted to climate change and sits at the heart of thriving communities and a green rural economy.
 Shaped by stories old and new, this place inspires everyone to connect, enjoy, care and belong.